n8n-io/n8n-docs/docs/courses/level-one/chapter-5/chapter-5.4.md

 The *Set* node can set completely new data as well as overwrite data that already exists.
 This node is crucial in workflows which expect incoming data from previous nodes, such as when inserting values into spreadsheets or databases.
 :::

 In your workflow, add a new *Set* node between the *IF* node and the *Airtable* node.
-In the Set node window you need to add two values, similar to the *IF* node:
+In the Set node window you need to toggle *Keep Only Set* to true and then add two values:

 ::: v-pre
 - *Add Value > Number:*